-Deloitte & Touche, LLP previously audited the consolidated financial statements of the Company and during the two years ended December 31, 2003 provided both audit and non-audit services.
-Deloitte & Touche LLP's report on the Company's 2003 financial statements was issued on March 8, 2004 in conjunction with the filing of the Company's Annual Report on Form 10-K for the year ended December 31, 2003.
-The audit reports of Deloitte & Touche LLP on the consolidated financial statements of the Company as of and for the years ended December 31, 2003 and 2002, did not contain any adverse opinion or disclaimer of opinion, nor were they qualified or modified as to uncertainty, audit scope, or accounting principles, except as set forth below.
+Deloitte's report on the Company's 2003 financial statements was issued on March 8, 2004 in conjunction with the filing of the Company's Annual Report on Form 10-K for the year ended December 31, 2003.
+The audit reports of Deloitte on the consolidated financial statements of the Company as of and for the years ended December 31, 2003 and 2002, did not contain any adverse opinion or disclaimer of opinion, nor were they qualified or modified as to uncertainty, audit scope, or accounting principles, except as set forth below.
 The audit reports for 2002 and 2003 were modified to reflect a change in the Company's method of accounting for amortization of goodwill in 2002 in accordance with FASB Statement No. 142, Goodwill and Other Intangible Assets.
 The audit report for 2003 was modified to reflect a change in the Company's method of accounting for its 50% owned joint venture, Cash & Go, Ltd., in 2003 in accordance with FASB Interpretation 46(R), Consolidation of Variable Interest Entities.
 The audit reports for 2003 and 2002 were restated to correct the classification of certain transactions between sections of the Statement of Cash Flows.

-During the fiscal years ended December 31, 2003 and 2002, and the subsequent interim period through April 16, 2004, there were no disagreements between the Company and Deloitte & Touche LLP on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure (within the meaning of Item 304(a)(1)(iv) of Regulation S-K) and there were no reportable events (as defined by Item 304(a)(1)(v) of Regulation S-K).
+During the fiscal years ended December 31, 2003 and 2002, and the subsequent interim period through April 16, 2004, there were no disagreements between the Company and Deloitte on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure (within the meaning of Item 304(a)(1)(iv) of Regulation S-K) and there were no reportable events (as defined by Item 304(a)(1)(v) of Regulation S-K).

-During the fiscal years ended December 31, 2003 and 2002, and the subsequent interim period through March 12, 2004, neither the Company nor anyone on its behalf consulted with Hein & Associates LLP regarding any of the matters or events set forth in Item 304(a)(2)(i) and (ii) of Regulation S-K. Hein & Associates LLP has served as the independent accountant engaged to audit the First Cash 401(k) Plan for the three most recent years ended December 31, 2003 and is currently engaged to audit the First Cash 401(k) Plan for the year ended December 31, 2004.
+During the fiscal years ended December 31, 2003 and 2002, and the subsequent interim period through March 12, 2004, neither the Company nor anyone on its behalf consulted with Hein & Associates regarding any of the matters or events set forth in Item 304(a)(2)(i) and (ii) of Regulation S-K.